Everything You Need to Know About Recipients!

 Adding and removing recipients

-Adding recipients is easy!
-Simply log into your VirtualPostMail account, then go to My Account, and click on Mailbox Setting.
-Here, you will be able to add more names under your account.
+3. Then, click on Recipients.
+From this page, you will be able to add more names under your account.

 Keep in mind that, depending on your plan, this result in an additional monthly cost.
 Refer to the pricing chart for more information.